December train strikes: Everything you need to know

 Is there a ‘worst day’?

 Yes.
-Sunday 3 December is likely to be chaotic for anyone trying to travel north-south.
-Almost all services on the West Coast main line, which connects London Euston with the West Midlands, northwest England, North Wales and southern Scotland, will be halted by the day’s Aslef strike.
+Sunday 3 December proved chaotic for anyone trying to travel north-south.
+Almost all services on the West Coast main line, which connects London Euston with the West Midlands, northwest England, North Wales and southern Scotland, were halted by the day’s Aslef strike.

 The alternative route for many would normally be LNER on the East Coast main line.
-But long-planned Network Rail engineering work will close the line completely south of St Neots in Cambridgeshire.
-Rail replacement buses are planned between St Neots and Bedford, where passengers would expect to catch a frequent Thameslink train to London – which will not run due to the Aslef strike.
+But long-planned Network Rail engineering work closed the line completely south of St Neots in Cambridgeshire.
+Rail replacement buses were planned between St Neots and Bedford, where passengers would expect to catch a frequent Thameslink train to London – which were not running due to the Aslef strike.

 Will all trains be affected at some time or other?